karakostis/wfp-geonode/docs/training/introduction/index.rst

 Introduction
 ============

-WFPGeoNode is the World Food Programme’s corporate web platform for publishing geospatial data and maps.
+WFPGeoNodeeeee is the World Food Programme’s corporate web platform for publishing geospatial data and maps.
 It brings together mature and stable open-source software under a consistent and easy-to-use interface allowing non-specialized WFP employees and cooperating partners to easily access geographic information, share data and create interactive maps.